-AHIS 3476 - TOPIC: ASIAN ART HISTORY
+AHIS 3476 - ADVANCED TOPICS IN ART HISTORY: CONTEMPORARY ASIAN ART

-This course is an overview with a focus on contemporary Asian art.
-The art production of each geographical region will be contextualized through an examination of social, cultural, religious and political issues.
-Regions covered will include East Asia (China, Japan, and South Korea), South/Southwest Asia and Central Asia, and the Southeast Pacific Region.
-Based on selected case studies, this course will explore whether the factors surrounding the development of visual art in Asia-colonialism, urbanization, industrialization, and militarization- are in fact the basis of disparity and the systematic implementation of discriminatory policies against members of certain social classes, gender, racial, and ethnic backgrounds.
+This course looks at contemporary Asian art.
+Based on selected case studies, this course will explore whether the factors surrounding the development of visual art in Asia - colonialism, urbanization, industrialization, and militarization - are in fact the basis of disparity and the systematic implementation of discriminatory policies against members of certain social classes, gender, racial, and ethnic backgrounds.